1EdTech Glossary of Terms

-General Profile — One of the Metric Profiles defined in the IMS Caliper Standard.
+General Profile — One of the Metric Profiles defined in the 1EdTech Caliper Standard.
 The Caliper General Profile provides a generic event notification for describing learning or supporting activities that have yet to be modeled by Caliper.

-Gradebook Service – One of the core services in the IMS OneRoster standard.
+Gradebook Service – One of the core services in the 1EdTech OneRoster standard.
 This service is used for the exchange of grade book information i.e. scores and results that have been awarded to students undertaking some form of assessed activity.
-A rich set of data can be exchanged about the Results, the set of Results for an assessment (LineItem) and Categories (collections of LineItems).
+A rich set of data can be exchanged about the Results, the set of Results for an assessment (LineItem), and Categories (collections of LineItems).
 The defined web service takes the form of JSON payloads exchanged by the communicating systems.
 At present this service is used extensively in the K-12/schools education sector.

-IEEE — The abbreviation for the Institute of Electrical and Electronics Engineers.
+IEEE — the abbreviation for the Institute of Electrical and Electronics Engineers.

-ILN — The abbreviation for Innovation Leadership Network.
+ILN — the abbreviation for Innovation Leadership Network.
 See Innovation Leadership Network for more information.

 Innovation Leadership Network — An Innovation Leadership Network (ILN) is a collaborative group of institutional leaders working together on an area of common interest.
 There are K-12 and Higher Education ILN groups.
 These groups meet virtually and are open to Institutional Affiliate and Contributing Members.